 The Hunua Ranges is another spectacular mountain range complete with a waterfall.
 This is the largest area of native bush in Auckland.
 Hunua is located about 45 minutes south of central Auckland, so it’s a great way to escape the city and get outside!

 The walk to the falls only takes a couple of minutes.
-There are a few surrounding walking tracks ranging from 15 mins (Hunua Falls Lookout Walk) to three hours (Cossey Massey Loop).
+A few are surrounding walking tracks ranging from 15 mins (Hunua Falls Lookout Walk) to three hours (Cossey Massey Loop).
 Even the three-hour track is rated as moderate, so this isn’t too strenuous of a hiking area!

 Our top pick is the Suspension Bridge Track which takes 90 minutes return – this is probably not the best option for those afraid of heights!